sensoyyasin/sensoyyasin/README.md

 -  🌱 I’m addicted to learning and growing every day
 -  💻 I love science, math, programming, cybersecurity and books
--  🚀 I'm on the Avionics and Software Department of the Rocket Team at Kocaeli University
+-  🚀 I spend most of my time with Java Python and Linux

  ## Contact Me